mistysamia/Automated-Rocket-Lander-Game/README.md

 ---

-## Step 4: Game Setup
+### Step 4: Game Setup

-1. **Download the Game File**:

-     Download the required game files [here](https://drive.google.com/drive/folders/1bGAeSXdoBgnuq01MAQWKVm6vQPHrBNDo).

-2. **Update the Neural Network Holder**:
-   - Open the `NeuralNetHolder.py` file and update it with the provided code.
+1. Open the `NeuralNetHolder.py` file and update it with the provided code.

-   - If the Operating System is **Mac** then, open the `GameLoop.py` file and update it with the provided code.
-   - Replace the **Lambda Value** in the file with the one trained for your model.
+2. Replace the **Lambda Value** in the file with the one trained for your model.
-   - Replace the **weights** with your updated weights from the training process.
+3. Replace the **weights** with your updated weights from the training process.
-   - Replace the following values in the file:
+4. Replace the following values in the file:
      - `self.min_vals` with the minimum values of `x_axis` and `y_axis`.
      - `self.max_vals` with the maximum values of `x_axis` and `y_axis`.
      - `self.min_vector` with the minimum values of `x_vector` and `y_vector`.
      - `self.max_vector` with the maximum values of `x_vector` and `y_vector`.

-3. **Run the Setup**:
-    -  Open the terminal.
+5. Run the Game.
-    - Navigate to the `Scripts` folder and activate the virtual environment:
+6. Navigate to the `Neural Network` option.
-      ```bash
-      .\activate
-      cd ../../
-      pip install -r .\requirements.txt
-      python .\Main.py
-        ```

 ---

-## Final Steps
+### Final Steps

-After completing all steps, run the game.
-The trained neural network should now effectively interact with the Rocket Game.
+By completing the outlined steps, the data collection process will be finalized, and the automated rocket will successfully land by identifying the target area.
+This demonstrates the effectiveness of the trained neural network in achieving the desired outcome.

 ---